appsignal/appsignal-nodejs/packages/nodejs/.changesets/rename-agent-to-extension.md

 bump: "patch"
 ---

-Rename Agent to Extension

-To fit with our naming standards, Agent class is now Called Extension.
+Rename the `Agent` module to `Extension` to fit better with our naming standards.